quanghuy0497/Transformers4Vision/README.md

 	- With A and B are [N, N] matrices, then the normal matrix multiplication has O(N^3) complexity
 	- However, I believe with the row/column multiplication, the computation complexity might reduce to O(N^2):
 		- Just a thought, maybe I'm wrong.
 Need to verify
-	- Then again, the multiplication inside the Scaled Dot-Product Attention is between two embeddings [1, N], which has the complexity O(N^2), I do not think we can reduce the computational complexity with this simple row/column multiplication.
+	- Then again, the multiplication inside the Scaled Dot-Product Attention is between two embeddings [c, N], which has the complexity O(N^2), I do not think we can reduce the computational complexity with this simple row/column multiplication.
 + Another option is applying [**FFT**](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (Fast Fourier Transform) to reduce the computation time
 	- In fact, it reduces the complexity from O(N^3) down to O(N.logN)
 	- But does it generalize well with the input embeddings of the Scaled Dot-Product Attention?
 Of course, the input embedding have to be normalized in prior, but what if we want to work with different shape of input i.e. high-resolution images?
++ Furthermore, there are **several optimization techniques** for Scaled Dot-Product Attention that are presented in detailed in the below sections, including:
+	- Matmul(K.T, V) instead of Matmul(Q, K.T), similar to Efficient Attention: [FANet](#Real-time-Semantic-Segmentation-with-Fast-Attention-FANet)
+	- Subsample Q, K, or V: [SegFormer](#segformer), [UTNet](#utnet-u-shape-transformer-networks)
+	- Sultiply the horiontal and vertial separately, then combine later: [AnchorDETR](#AnchorDETR), [SOTR](#sotr-segmenting-objects-with-transformer)

 ## **Classification Transformer**
 This section introduces trasformer-based models for image classification and its sub-tasks (image pairing or multi-label classification).
 Of course, the paper reviewed list will be updated regularly.